wknoben/MARRMoT/README.md

 If you have any questions about using or running the code, or are willing to contribute, please contact l.trotter[-at-] unimelb.edu.au or wouter.knoben[-at-]usask.ca

 ## MARRMoT v2
-The MARRMoT master branch has been updated to version 2.1.
-Main changes compared to v1 include code refactoring to rely on object-oriented programming and speed-ups in the model solving routines.
-A paper describing these changes will be submitted to Geoscientific Model Development in the near future.
-Until such time, please be aware that this version of the code has not yet passed peer review.
+The MARRMoT master branch has been updated to version 2.1.1.
+Main changes in MARRMoT v2 compared to v1 include code refactoring to rely on object-oriented programming and speed-ups in the model solving routines.
+The paper describing these changes was peer reviewed and published in Geoscientific Model Development ([Trotter et al., 2022](https://doi.org/10.5194/gmd-15-6359-2022))

 The last release of MARRMoT v1 is version 1.4 and can be found as a release here: [dx.doi.org/10.5281/zenodo.6460624](dx.doi.org/10.5281/zenodo.6460624)

+### Changes since peer-review:
+Since MARRMoT v2.1 was peer reviewed, the following minor changes to the code were implemented and included in the release of v2.1.1
+- Edits to _my_cmaes_ to fix typos and improve clarity of outputs to screen
+- Typos fixed in models _m_13_ and _m_28_
+- Edits to _MARRMoT_model_ class to make model objects loadable
+- Addition of new objective functions _of_MARE_ and _of_PCMARE_
+- Updates to this _REAMDE_ file

 ## Getting Started
 These instructions will help you install a copy of MARRMoT and run a few example cases.
 This process should be  straightforward and MARRMoT can (given some knowledge of Github and Matlab) be up and running in a matter of minutes.